juko25/ProgrammingAssignment2/README.md

 In this example we introduce the `<<-` operator which can be used to assign a value to an object in an environment that is different from the current environment.
-Below are two functions that are used to create a special object that stores a numeric vector and caches its mean.
+Below are two functions that are used to create a special object that stores a numeric veclll					tor and caches its mean.

 The first function, `makeVector` creates a special "vector", which is really a list containing a function to